microsoft/vscode-iot-workbench/docs/iot-devkit/devkit-get-started.md

 ![Final output in VS Code](media/iot-devkit-get-started/serial-monitor-result.png)

-You can use [Azure IoT Toolkit](https://marketplace.visualstudio.com/items?itemName=vsciot-vscode.azure-iot-toolkit) to monitor device-to-cloud (D2C) messages in IoT Hub:
+You can use [Azure IoT Hub Toolkit](https://marketplace.visualstudio.com/items?itemName=vsciot-vscode.azure-iot-toolkit) to monitor device-to-cloud (D2C) messages in IoT Hub:

 1. Expand **AZURE IOT HUB DEVICES** on the bottom left corner, click the device that you have created at **Provision Azure service** step and open the context menu, then click **IoT: Start monitoring D2C message** in context menu.